Fidelities and errors

 $$A \left( \rho, \widetilde{\rho} \right) = \arccos \sqrt{F \left( \rho, \widetilde{\rho} \right)}$$ 0 $$[0, 2\pi]$$ yes Turn the fidelity to an angle between two pure states

-*Sometimes the fidelity can be reported as the square root of the quantities reported here.
-We prefer this representation as it can be deirectly linked to the success probability of a quantum computation [1].
+*Sometimes, the fidelity can be reported as the square root of the quantities reported here.
+We prefer this representation as it can be directly linked to the success probability of a quantum computation [1].

 Quantum processes (gates) define operations that transform the quantum state to another quantum state.
 These operations need to be accurate, and metrics have been defined to measure the quality of implementation of these processes.
 The evolution of the noisy quantum computer can be described with two main components:

-The evolution of the quantum state can be seen as a joint evolution of the state of interest and its environment (see. figure a).
+The evolution of the quantum state can be seen as a joint evolution of the state of interest and its environment (see figure).
 This evolution can be described by a single unitary \(U\) acting over both systems.
 At the end of the evolution, the quantum state \(\rho\) is measured using a projective measurement.
-This projective measurement also act over the environment as a joint measurement.
+This projective measurement also acts over the environment as a joint measurement.

 Quantum process joint evolution with an environment

 The map \(\rho \rightarrow M(\rho)\) represents a quantum operation if it is a Complete Positive Trace Preserving (CPTP) map.
-CP means that \(M(\rho)\) must be positive semi-definite (i.e., no event with a negative output probability distribution).
+CP means that \(M(\rho)\) must be positive semi-definite (i.e., no output with a negative probability distribution).
 TP means that each measurement outcome probability adds up to 1.

 Benchmarking quantum processing involves comparing ideal implementations of the map \(\widetilde{M}\) to the actual implementation \(M\).
 In general, these maps are directly called quantum gates.

 Name Formula Value if \(\rho = \widetilde{\rho}\) Bounds Is a metric ?
-Interpretation
+Operational interpretation

 Averaged over Haar measure